-Are life insurance premiums tax deductible?
-The answer is a general “no”, life insurance is no considered a deductible expense on the individual tax form.
+Are life insurance premiums tax-deductible?
+The answer is a general “no”, life insurance is not considered a deductible expense on the individual tax form.
 This is because life insurance policies that are based on personal contributions are considered personal expenses and therefore are not considered deductible for the purposes of your taxes.
-Even if the premiums by you, your employer or someone else, they are still not considered deductible.
+Even if the premiums by you, your employer or someone else, are still not considered deductible.
 That is also true if the insurance is government or commercial as well.

 The reason for this is a rather simple one.
 Since the money used to pay the taxes comes from after-tax income, it can then be sent straight to the beneficiary without being taxed again.
 This avoidance of double taxation over the same income is the core of what life insurance is all about.